llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

-not impact module users, but at higher optimization levels the definitions of such functions are provided to user compilations for the purposes of optimization (but definitions of these functions are still not included in the use's object file) -- this means the build speedup at higher optimization levels may be lower than expected given ``-O0`` experience, but does provide more optimization opportunities.
+not impact module users, but at higher optimization levels the definitions of such functions are provided to user compilations for the purposes of optimization (but definitions of these functions are still not included in the use's object file).
+This means the build speedup at higher optimization levels may be lower than expected given ``-O0`` experience, but does provide more optimization opportunities.

 Interoperability with Clang Modules
 -----------------------------------